All Episodes

 Money's fungible.

-Well, what's what I mean.
+Here's what I mean.

 What do you mean by saying that?

-Oh, that happens with all the time.
+That happens all the time.

-I know what you see.
+I know what you're saying.

 You're taking the morality out of it.

-You're simply saying giving them the money, it's good for the economy.
+You're simply saying, giving them the money.

 Yeah, but we're talking about people who didn't qualify for it.

-Well, that's see now if you put the moral component, let me explain to you why people, when they initially hear this, are outraged by it.
+Let me explain to you why people, when they initially hear this, are outraged by it.

-The whole point of this was to relieve people of their suffering directly related to the hurricane, and that's housing uh and clothing, you know, things that they lost.
+The whole point of this was to relieve people of their suffering directly related to the hurricane, and that's housing and clothing, you know, things that they lost.

-Uh but uh well, either that or a triumph of emotion over common sense buying Saints tickets.
+But either that or a triumph of emotion over common sense buying Saints tickets.

-But throw so throw that out.
+But throw that out.

-But I'll be damned if I'm gonna sit I wouldn't give them a dime to go out and buy girls go on wild videos, and yet my government's doing it for me, and that's what makes them mad.
+I wouldn't give them a dime to go out and buy Girls Gone Wild videos, and yet my government's doing it for me, and that's what makes them mad.

 That aspect of the story is totally bogus because money's fungible.

-If you have it in the first place, it is, but there's when somebody gives you money for the specific purpose of helping you through and recover from a tragedy over which you don't have money, then of course it's it's it is thought.
+But when somebody gives you money for the specific purpose of helping you through and recover from a tragedy over which because you don't have money, then of course, it is thought.

 I think it's naive, but people assume that the money is going to be spent responsibly to replace those things, the necessities in life.